MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Session_Configuration_Files.md

-When users use the LockedDown session configuration to create a session, they will be able to run cmdlets but they will not be able to create or use variables, assign values, or use other Windows PowerShell language elements.
+When users use the LockedDown session configuration to create a session, they will be able to run cmdlets but they will not be able to create or use variables, assign values, or use other PowerShell language elements.

 The following command uses the New-PSSession cmdlet to create a session on the computer Srv01 that uses the LockedDown session configuration, saving an